Thollon's red colobus

 Thollon's red colobus (Piliocolobus tholloni), also known as the Tshuapa red colobus, is a species of red colobus monkey from the Democratic Republic of the Congo and lower Republic of the Congo.
 It is found south of Congo River and west of Lomami River.
-It had once been considered a subspecies of the P. badius.
+It had once been considered a subspecies of P. badius.
 It was recognised as a distinct species by Dandelot in 1974, and this was followed by Groves in 2001, while others have suggested it should be considered a subspecies of P. rufomitratus.